ndegwa007/Booknest/README.md

 # Book Lending Library

-Welcome to the **Book Lending Library**, a Ruby on Rails application that allows users to sign up, log in, and borrow books.
+Welcome to the **Booknest**, a Ruby on Rails application that allows users to sign up, log in, and borrow books.
 Each book has details such as a title, description, author, availability status, and a unique ISBN number.

 ## Features
 - **User Authentication**: Secure signups and logins using Rails 8 authentication.